MSCI-245-S20/MySQL-What_is_a_database/.guides/content/AND--OR-operators-3755.md

 USE people;

 SELECT * FROM basic_info
-WHERE birthday > '2016' -- Date must be a string with the greater or lower than operator AND id BETWEEN 6 AND 10
+WHERE birthday LIKE '2016%' -- birthday is a VARCHAR (string) AND id BETWEEN 6 AND 10
 ORDER BY email ASC;
 ```
 Source the file:

 ```